Skip to content

 What do we automate most often?

 Document flow between departments, report generation from data spread across several systems, data validation and transfer between CRM and ERP, and notifications and escalations in operational workflows.
-Tools? n8n, bespoke APIs, integrations with existing systems — chosen to suit your technology stack, not ours.
+Tools? n8n, custom APIs, integrations with existing systems - chosen to suit your technology stack, not ours.

 Typical industries where we implement automations: logistics (shipment tracking, order statuses), HR (onboarding, contract generation, payroll), automotive (aggregating data from multiple databases), insurance (claims classification, policy generation), and property management (document workflows, tenant billing).
 The common denominator is a repetitive process with clear rules, data to process, and a measurable result to achieve.